 There are quite a few who haven’t quite caught up with the opportunities that can be created by using LinkedIn’s Showcase Pages.
 Showcase Pages are “subpages” to your Company Page and can be used for positioning your company within a specific field, creating a place with relevant content for a particular target group etc. Showcase Pages are visible at the top right of the Company Page and function as an independent page with its own content and followers.
 It can also have its own administrators.

-So, you should consider whether it could be beneficial for your organisation to make use of these “subpages” e.g.:
+So, you should consider whether it could be beneficial for your organization to make use of these “subpages” e.g.:

 - For HR and recruitment

 - To take ownership of a specific theme or topic that you might want to educate the market on, for example

 - To be able to target both large and small companies, or private and public

 There is a multitude of possibilities and it is only the imagination that sets the limit.
 However, you should always be aware of the following: 1) Does it suit our desired positioning?
 2) Will people follow our topics?
 3) Do we have enough content?

 Don’t forget that if you have challenges in finding the content for one page, it won’t be any easier to create four new pages.
 Creating valuable content requires increased focus and resources.

 Tip: When you create a new Showcase Page, you start with 0 followers… so it’s a bit of an uphill climb.
 Why not use your existing followers (who are already interested in what you have to say) to get the page going?

 5. Optimize the page in relation to Google and LinkedIn searches